-• Evaluation Points:
+Evaluation Points:

-- Attendance for students will be taken daily and evaluated every two (2) weeks by the Education Office. - Qualitative and quantitative standards for students will be evaluated at the mid-point and end of each term by the Education Office.
+Attendance for students will be taken daily and evaluated every two (2) weeks by the Education Office.

+Qualitative and quantitative standards for students will be evaluated every 30 days and at the end of each term by the Education Office.

-• Attendance Standards:
+Attendance Standards:

-- The first time a student has a cumulative percentage of attended clock hours below 80% at an evaluation point they will be placed on VA Academic Warning. - A student on VA Academic Warning who has a cumulative percentage of attended clock hours below 80% at an evaluation point will be placed on VA Academic Probation. - A student on VA Academic Probation who has a cumulative percentage of attended clock hours below 80% at an evaluation point must be withdrawn from the program and reported to the VA as terminated.
+The first time a student has a percentage of attendance below 80% of the scheduled hours within an evaluation point they will be placed on VA Academic Warning for violation of the attendance policy.

+A student on VA Academic Warning who has a percentage of attendance below 80% of the scheduled hours within an evaluation point will be placed on VA Academic Probation for violation of the attendance policy.

+A student on VA Academic Probation who has a percentage of attendance below 80% of the scheduled hours within an evaluation point must be withdrawn from the program and reported to the VA as terminated.

-Qualitative Standards:
+Standards of Academic Progress: